-As an example, continued dry conditions in the State led Governor Jerry Brown to declare a drought emergency on January 17, 2014.
-For California, calendar year 2013 was the driest year on record since the state started measuring rainfall in 1849, and in Los Angeles, the 3.6 inches of rainfall fell below the previous 1953 record of 4.08 inches and was over 11 inches below the average rainfall total of 14.93 inches.
-As of this writing in March 2016, despite recent rains in the northern part of the state, California is in its fifth consecutive year of drought.
-On February 2, 2016, the State Water Board adopted an extended and revised emergency regulation to ensure that urban water conservation continues through October 2016.
-Should the drought continue, it is anticipated that additional and more severe water conservation measures will be taken by the state.
+As an example, continued dry conditions in the State led Governor Jerry Brown to declare a drought emergency on January 17, 2014 and for the state to mandate water conservation.
+For California, calendar year 2013 was the driest year on record since the state started measuring rainfall in 1849, and in Los Angeles, the 3.6 inches of rainfall that fell was below the previous 1953 record of 4.08 inches and was over 11 inches below the average rainfall total of 14.93 inches.
+The drought continued through summer 2016 and was considered a 5-year drought (2011-2016).
+As of this writing in March 2017, fortunately the state, and in particular northern California, has received above normal precipitation and snowfall, causing surface water reservoirs to fill and ensure sufficient water supply for the upcoming year.
+However, even if the surface water drought is declared over, the groundwater basins up and down the state, including the Central Basin and West Coast Basins, remain lower than the pre-drought levels as it takes significantly longer to refill aquifers than it does surface water reservoirs.

-For over 55 years, WRD has served to prevent the depletion of groundwater by providing groundwater replenishment services to pumpers in the Basins.
+For over 57 years, WRD has served to prevent the depletion of groundwater by providing groundwater replenishment services to pumpers in the Basins.
 Sustainable management of groundwater supplies made possible by the replenishment operation of WRD results in multiple benefits to the pumping community.